 Learners' outcomes are comprehensive, specialised, factual and theoretical knowledge within a field of work or study and an awareness of the boundaries of that knowledge.
 A comprehensive range of cognitive and practical skills are required to develop creative solutions to abstract problems.
-Learners exercise management and supervision in contexts of work or study activities where there is unpredictable change, additionally they review and develop performance of self and others(CEDEFOP).
+Learners exercise management and supervision in contexts of work or study activities where there is unpredictable change, additionally they review and develop performance of self and others (CEDEFOP).

-N Country Slovenia Spain Ireland A EQF level 5 5 5 T The length of educational program in years 2 2 4 i ECTS 120 120 120 O N A L Can the program be implemented either school based or in dual way or both A - only in school; B - in school and in dual way; C - only dual way; D - other (describe) D: WBL doesn't have tripartite contract with employer, however students work 22% at the employer В В L E V Which type of education is implemented A - only in school; B - in school and in dual way; C - only dual way; D - other (describe) А В В E National educational programme: A- is very detailed; B - is indicative; C - allows the specificities of the social partners and participants D - other (please describe) B and C A A
+Country Slovenia Spain Ireland EQF level 5 5 5 The length of educational program in years 2 2 4 ECTS 120 120 120 Can the program be implemented either school based or in dual way or both A only in school; B - in school and in dual way; C - only dual way; D - other (describe) D В В Which type of education is implemented A - only in school; B - in school and in dual way; C - only dual way; D - other (describe) A В В National educational programme: A- is very detailed; B - is indicative; C - allows the specificities of the social partners and participants D - other (please describe) B and C A A Is horizontal transferability between programmes possible: A - enrolment in the programme, decision for a programme/profession after one year; B - transfer possible if the two programmes are related; C - transfer possible if differential examinations are passed; D - possibility of training for two professions; E - transfer is not possible E D E Proportion of the curriculum that is optional (school and students choose between different modules - set at national level or set at school level in cooperation with the social partners) 17% 0% Proportion of the WBL 40% 370 hours (18,5%) 8%

-Is horizontal transferability between programmes possible: A - enrolment in the programme, decision for a programme/profession after one year; B - transfer possible if the two programmes are related; C - transfer possible if differential examinations are passed; D - possibility of training for two professions; E - transfer is not possible E D E Proportion of the curriculum that is optional (school and students choose between different modules - set at national level or set at school level in cooperation with the social partners.)
-17% 0% Proportion of the WBL 22% 370 hours (18,5%) 8% How specific are the objectives of the practical on-the-job training/WBL?
-A- learning outcomes are precisely prescribed; B - they are roughly prescribed; C - they are not prescribed; D - other (please describe) D: Curricula for WBL is prepared, learning outcomes are framed but not precisely described A A Does the law require an individual learning plan for each student.
-A -Yes; B- No B- No; B- No; B- No; The share of the education/study programme that Representatives of schools and social partners are only consulted (as members in a working group or management board) by the national agency in determining the education/study programme.
-Social partners implicitly bring an understanding of work roles and activities into the can be determined by the school in cooperation with the social partners.
-11% 0% design of learning outcomes. with the social partners.
-11% U% outcomes.
+How specific are the objectives of the practical on-the-job training/WBL?
+Alearning outcomes are precisely prescribed; B - they are roughly prescribed; C - they are not prescribed; D - other (please describe) D A A Does the law require an individual learning plan for each student.
+A -Yes; B- No B- No B- No B- No The share of the education/study programme that can be determined by the school in cooperation with the social partners.
+11% 0%

-^{}Croatia doesn't implement EQF 5 educational programme
+Croatia doesn't implement EQF 5 educational programme